plokhotnyuk/jsoniter-scala/README.md

 sbt 'benchmark/jmh:run -h'
 ```

-JMH allows to run benchmarks with different profilers, to get list of supported use:
+JMH allows to run benchmarks with different profilers, to get a list of supported use:

 ```sh
 sbt 'benchmark/jmh:run -lprof'